wongwaituck/wongwaituck.github.io/_posts/rctf/2020-06-10-rctf-2020-calc-writeup.markdown

 So we technically have the strings `"NAN", "INF", "0", "1", "2", "3", "4", "5", "6", "7", "8", "9"`, but any combination of these strings won't give us shell _(yet)_, we have to dig deeper!

 #### Looking for more primitives
 I got stuck here for quite a bit and decided to look for all possible operators in PHP.
 I did browse around and managed to find that `->`, `=>`, `{`, `}` and `::` are legal operators through extensive web searching (thanks Google!).
-While writing this article I found a more [extensive list of tokens that are used in PHP](https://www.php.net/manual/en/tokens.php) which would have been much better resource.
+While writing this article I found a more [extensive list of tokens that are used in PHP](https://www.php.net/manual/en/tokens.php) which would have been a much better resource.

 I toyed around with the idea of using `->` (which is the `T_OBJECT_SEPARATOR` used to assign and retrieve values from an object), `=>` (which is the `T_DOUBLE_ARROW` used to assign values in an array), and `::` (which is a [scope resolution operator](https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php) which has a pretty interesting history behind its name) before realizing they won't work.